About Corey Chang

 -Gottfried Wilhelm von Leibniz

-Corey has attended various summer composition programs, including Westminster Choir College’s Summer Composition Program, Oberlin’s Summer Composition Program, the Golden Key International Summer Composition Festival, the UPBEAT International Summer Composition Festival and The Curtis Institute Young Artist Summer Program, the Atlantic Music Festival, the Mostly Modern Festival and the Brevard Music Festival.
+Corey has attended various summer composition programs, including Westminster Choir College’s Summer Composition Program, Oberlin’s Summer Composition Program, the Golden Key International Summer Composition Festival, The UPBEAT International Summer Composition Festival, The Curtis Institute Young Artist Summer Program, New Music on the Point, The Atlantic Music Festival, The Mostly Modern Festival, The Brevard Music Festival and The Bowdoin Music Festival.
 He has had pieces performed by the New Haven Symphony Orchestra, the Da Capo Chamber Players, faculty of Curtis’ Young Artist Summer Program, the Euclid String Quartet and students of the Bard College-Conservatory and The Orchestra Now.

 In 2009, he entered the New Haven Symphony Orchestra First Young Composer’s Project, where he worked with composer-in-residence Augusta Read Thomas and wrote “Nature’s Release,” for mixed chamber ensemble, to be performed by members of the New Haven Symphony Orchestra.
 In 2012, he participated the Second Young Composer’s Project, where he studied privately with Amy Kirsten and attended seminars with Christopher Theofanidis.
 In 2017, his Brass Quintet No. 1 was performed in a masterclass with Kevin Cobb and in the Hudson Opera House’s “Candide’s Journey” event.
 His orchestra piece, “Persephone Abducted,” premiered by the Bard Conservatory Orchestra in 2018, was a recipient of a 2019 ASCAP Morton Gould Young Composer Award.

-In addition to classical music, Corey also has interest in arranging Jazz and Popular songs for piano.
-His hobbies include playing chess, pool and squash.
+In addition, Corey also has interest in classical voice, taking lessons with tenor Rufus Muller, and arranging Jazz and Popular songs.
+His hobbies include playing pool and chess.